asubb/kable/README.md

 ## Requirements

 - JDK 11 or higher
-- Ansible installed on the system where the application will run
+- Ansible installed on the system where the application will run:
+  - `sshpass` if using password authentication

 ## Installation